 And of all races the Aryans were a haughty, proud and exclusive people.
-Whatever may be the etymology of Arva, a term by which the Arvans in India designated themselves in contrast to the autochthonous inhabitants of the country whom they called Dasyus, there is hardly any doubt that by Arya they meant a noble and honourable epithet.
+Whatever may be the etymology of Arya, a term by which the Aryans in India designated themselves in contrast to the autochthonous inhabitants of the country whom they called Dasyus, there is hardly any doubt that by Arya they meant a noble and honourable epithet.
 Perhaps the word Arva is deprived from the root 'arare' meaning 'one who plows or tills.'
-The great veneration with which the Iranians and the Aryas held the cows, clearly indicates that the eastern Aryans had already given up nomadic life and had adopted pastoral existence.
+The great veneration with which the Iranians and the Aryas held the cows, clearly indicates that the eastern Arvans had already given up nomadic life and had adopted pastoral existence.
 The cow is essentially unsuited to nomadic pursuits.
 It cannot run fast like horses and consequently can be easily captured by the enemy.
-It can not bear the hardship of barren water-less sandy wastes like camels.
+It can not hear the hardship of barren water-less sandy wastes like camels.
 The cow is truly a domestic animal.
 She needs constant attention, rich meadows and plenty of water.
-She was regarded so sacred by the Iranians that they used her urine (Gomez) as a purifying agent to drive out the demons (Drugs)

-The Aryas made an early distinction between themselves and the non-Aryans, which is clearly explained by the following hymn in the Rig-Veda, 1.
+She was regarded so sacred by the Iranians that they used her urine (Gomez) as a purifying agent to drive out the demons (Drugs, by the following hymn in the Rig-Veda, 1.
 57. 8.
 "Know the Aryas, O Indra and they who are Dasyus; punish the lawless and deliver them unto thy servant!
 Be thou the mighty helper of the worshippers and I will praise all these thy deeds at the festivals."
-The Iranians wereno less proud than the Aryas in India.
-In the Zend-Avesta we find repeated prayers for the welfare of all the Aryan people, "the whole space of Aria (vispemairyo-sayanem) and their heaven was in 'Airyanem vae jo, Airianum semen' where the Aryans originated.
+The Iranians were no less proud than the Aryas in India.
+In the Zend-Avesta we find repeated prayers for the welfare of all the Aryan people, "the whole space of Aria (vispem airyo-sayanem) and their heaven was in 'Airyanem vae io.
+Airianum semen' where the Arvans originated!
 Darius proudly inscribes his name on the Bahistan rock as 'Ariya' and 'Ariya-chitra' (Aryan and of Aryan descent) and Ahuramazda (Asura Varuna) the god of the Aryans.
-His great-grandfather called himself Ariyaramna (Arya Ramana = the ornament of the Aryans', Ariaramnes of the Greeks.
+His great-grandfather called himself Ariyaramna (Arya Ramana = the ornament of the Aryans), Ariaramnes of the Greeks.
 (Herod.
 VII.
 90).
 Strabo in his geography (XV.
-2) calls the entire territory between the Indian Ocean in the south and the Indus in the east, the Hindukush and the Paropamisus in the north, the Caspian gates, Karamania and the mouth of the Persian gulf in the west under the generic designation Ariana (Sk.
-Arvabharta) and Bactria wasthe ornament of the whole of Ariana (XI.
+2) calls the entire territory between the Indian Ocean in the south and the Indus in the east, the Hindukush and the Paropamisusin the north, the Caspian gates, Karamania and the mouth of the Persian gulf in the west under the generic designation Ariana (Sk.
+Aryabharta) and Bactria wasthe ornament of the whole of Ariana (XI.
 12).
 Herodotus mentions that the Medians took pride in calling themselves 'Arii' (VII.
 62).
-In Zenda-Avesta the non-Aryan countries are called 'anairyao dainhavo' and the-Sassanian inscribed themselves as kings of 'Iran va-Aniran'; in Greek 'Arianon kai Anarianon' which is equivalent in sanskrit to 'Aryas and Anaryas = Aryans and Non-Arayans.'
+In Zenda-Avesta the non-Aryan countries are called 'anairyao dainhavo' and the Sassanian inscribed themselves as kings of 'Iran var Aniran': in Greek 'Arianon kai Anarianon' which is equivalent in sanskrit to 'Aryas and Anaryas = Aryans and Non-Arayans.'